abigailsegreta/mindfulmasturbation/index.md

         <code>audio</code> element.
 </audio>

 *Mindful masturbation* is the practice of self-pleasure while practicing _mindfulness_ -- intentionally focusing on the sensations you experience in the moment, drawing your focus into your body and senses[^mindfulness-def].
-Masturbation to sleep, relax, or relieve sexual tension is lovely, but it can be so much more!
-Mindful masturbation can be a gateway not just to better pleasure and more powerful orgasms but to radical self-love and confidence in your physical and sexual being.
+Masturbation to sleep, relax, or relieve sexual tension is lovely, but it can be so much more! **Mindful masturbation can be a gateway not just to better pleasure and more powerful orgasms but to radical self-love and confidence in your physical and sexual being.**

-**This guide will consolidate mindful masturbation tips and ideas from around the web in one easy guide to getting started with a better way to get off!**

 <div class="message">
   <blockquote>